llvm-project/llvm-project-phab/llvm/docs/CommandGuide/lit.rst

  %p         same as %S
  %{pathsep} path separator
  %t         temporary file name unique to the test
- %T         temporary directory unique to the test
+ %T         temporary directory name unique to the test
  %%         %
  ========== ==============